 Rutgers International Women's Group (IWG)

-offers a variety of programs organized by and for wives of international faculty, researchers and students.
+The International Women's Group offers a variety of programs organized by and for spouses of international faculty, researchers and students.
 From English conversation classes to cultural presentations and day trips to local points of interest, the IWG's programs are varied, educational, and fun.
 The IWG designs programming of interest primarily to female spouses of international students and scholars, but the group occasionally opens special programs to male spouses, as well.

 Rutgers International Friendship Program (IFP)